Ankushdas178/Realtime-YOLOv4-Object-Detection/README.md

    - Experiment with different settings and parameters.

-Feel free to contribute and make improvements to enhance the functionality and performance of real-time object detection using YOLOv4 on Google Colab!
+Feel free to contribute to this project by suggesting improvements, reporting issues, or creating pull requests to enhance the functionality and performance of real-time object detection using YOLOv4 on Google Colab!